 I would never argue about religion especially since I think religious beliefs are personal, but I do believe that most religions are a combination of mythology, history, folklore and prevailing cultural and political biases of the era when these beliefs originated.

-And I’m specifically speaking about the Abrahamic religions, the ones with which I’m familiar .
+And I’m specifically speaking about the Abrahamic religions, the ones with which I’m familiar , though there are others.

-However I do believe in a Creator, a Supreme Being, and I’ll explain why.
+However I do believe in a Creator, a Supreme Being, the one many see as God, and I’ll explain why.

 According to the standard Big Bang Theory model accepted by science , the universe was born during a period of inflation that began about 13.8 billion years ago.
 Like a rapidly expanding balloon, it swelled from a size smaller than an electron to nearly its current size within a tiny fraction of a second.

 What happened before the Big Bang?

 According to some models of the Big Bang theory, something called an Initial Singularity is predicted to have existed before the Big Bang and is thought to have contained all the energy and spacetime of the Universe.

 The instant immediately following the initial singularity is part of the Planck epoch, the earliest period of time in the history of the universe.

 While I accept the science of the Big Bang Theory, I find this concept of the Initial Singularity no more credible than a believe in a creative force, so it’s a binary choice; either the universe was created, or it occurred spontaneously out of chaos and the Initial Singularity.

 Because of the orderliness of the universe and of all creation, of science, the miracle of the human mind etc , I believe that a sentient creative force (existed) exists .